Koed00/django-q/docs/install.rst

 .. tip::
-    Django Q uses your :const:`SECRET_KEY` to encrypt task packages and prevent task crossover.
+    Django Q uses your `SECRET_KEY` to encrypt task packages and prevent task crossover.
 So make sure you have it set up in your Django settings.

 Requirements
 ------------